-NOTE: This setting is available for LCD Left, EVF Left, and MON-1 when a DSMC2 Production Module is attached.
+NOTE: This setting is available for LCD Left, EVF Left, and MON-1.

-Select to enable either the secondary LCD/EVF port on the camera or the MON-1 port on the DSMC2 Production Module.
+Select to enable either the secondary LCD/EVF port on the camera or the MON-1 port.
 The secondary LCD/EVF port and the MON-1 port cannot be used at the same time.